kataw/kataw/test/__snapshot__/parser/miscellaneous/escaped-keywords/gen/stand-alone/var_x005cux007b63x007dontinue_x003d_123_.md

 ✖ A 'continue' statement can only be used within an enclosing iteration statement. - start: 3, end: 17 ✖ Keywords cannot contain escape characters - start: 3, end: 17 ✖ Identifier expected - start: 17, end: 19
+✖ A 'continue' statement can only jump to a label of an enclosing iteration statement. - start: 3, end: 19

 ```